AlfaBetaBeta/gmsh-crack-generator/README.md

 <img src="https://github.com/AlfaBetaBeta/gmsh-crack-generator/blob/master/img/bridge/bridge-materials.png" width=100% height=100%>

-This mesh would suitable for modelling at macroscale, i.e. without taking into account anisotropies or distinguishing brick and mortar explicitly.
-It might of interest, however, to consider the frictional effects arising in the contact surfaces:
+This mesh would be suitable for modelling at macroscale, i.e. without taking into account anisotropies or distinguishing brick and mortar explicitly.
+It might be of interest, however, to consider the frictional effects arising in the contact surfaces:
 * between the backfill/ballast and the inner side of the spandrel walls.
 * between the backing/backfill and the extrados of all arches.

 To this end, all surfaces in these contact regions are programmatically retrieved and conveniently tagged, as highlighted below.
-Note that the corresponding surface physical tags are `g_*2*` and the general common tag, consistently with all previous test examples, is `s2in`.
+Note that the corresponding surface physical tags are `"g_*2*"` and the general common tag, consistently with all previous test examples, is `"s2in"`.

 <img src="https://github.com/AlfaBetaBeta/gmsh-crack-generator/blob/master/img/bridge/bridge-frictional-surfaces.png" width=100% height=100%>